mohamed-622/binary_trees/README.md

 - The prototypes of all functions should be included in the header file `binary_trees.h`.
 - All header files should be include guarded.

+## Compilation

+- All the files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.

 ## Project Structure

 This project is divided into multiple tasks, each targeting different aspects of binary trees: